Causes & Treatment

 How common is PCOS?

-In reproductive age women, PCOS is found to be the most common endocrine condition (system of glands that make hormones).
-It is estimated that 5-10% of all women have PCOS, the most common cause of infertility in women who have ovulatory problems.
+PCOS is the most common endocrine disorder affecting women of reproductive age.
+It’s estimated that around 5-10% of women have PCOS, making it the leading cause of infertility in those experiencing ovulatory issues.

-Read about male factor infertility and improving sperm health after a poor semen analysis.
+Read more: Male factor infertility and improving sperm health after a poor semen analysis

 Is PCOS hereditary?

-Usually, PCOS is more comment South East Asian populations.
+PCOS is also more commonly observed in South East Asian populations.

 What causes PCOS?